mavost/vagrant-alpine/Readme.md

 4. adding VM IP/hostname to router */etc/hosts* settings for convenience

-5. adapting the target for the git clone
+5. *(optional for NGINX use case) adapting the target for the git clone*
 or
-providing content for the web-hosting within the project folder to be copied or linked to /home/www during **nginx_provision.sh** provisioning
+*providing content for static web-hosting within the project folder which is linked to `/home/www` during provisioning*

 6. bringing the machine up exporting the VAGRANT_DEFAULT_PROVIDER=libvirt variable and `vagrant up`
 or